 This is not to say that you should start cancelling meetings just for the sake of it, it is about understanding how valuable your time is and assigning tasks accordingly.

-Once you have your plan, set your goals and assigned time for your PD it will be time to choose the right course for you.
-ICAS offers a wide range of PD content to suit your learning preferences.
+Once you have your plan, set your goals and assigned time for your CPD it will be time to choose the right course for you.
+ICAS offers a wide range of CPD courses, activities and content to suit your learning preferences.

-The three professional development diplomas offered in partnership with the CAI are completed via distance learning, allowing members to access them anywhere and at any time.
+The specialist diplomas offered in partnership with the Chartered Accountants Ireland (CAI) are completed via distance learning, allowing members to access them anywhere and at any time.